 Acquire the knowledge and practical skills required to master the art of Underwater Photography and videography while exploring the incredible diversity of the stunning coral reefs of the warm Indian Ocean.
 The underwater photography program uses DSLR cameras in Sea&Sea housings paired up with exceptional strobe lighting and other accessories.

 Developed by internationally acclaimed underwater photographer, journalist and conservationist Fiona Ayerst, this course will empower students to see and explore the underwater realm in a totally new and intimate manner.
 Apart from the usual theory, you’ll learn how a deep understanding of, and connection to, the marine world helps you to capitalise on the natural curiosity of the marine inhabitants.
 Fiona’s team will teach you how to capture perfectly exposed and composed images.
 For more advanced students creativity flow and learning new techniques are key.

-Africa Media Academy is now offering ‘flexi-booking’ to the next 8 students booking onto our program.
+Africa Media Academy is now offering a ‘flexi-booking’ option.
 When booking with Flexi-booking, you are able to secure your spot at todays great rates, and only choose which month you will attend when international travel has opened and the Covid-19 situation has stabilised.

 28 day program

 Underwater photography tuition

 16 SCUBA / freedive trips